 - Proof of the rent you’ve already been paying

-Your lender will also pull your credit report to verify and update any information.
+- Your lender will also pull your credit report to verify and update any information

-Research your lending options
+4. Research your lending options from multiple mortgage lenders

-Now it’s time to research different lender options.
-Check out the interest rates and APRs.
-Don’t forget to ask them about any extra fees they add to your loan.
-You can apply with multiple lenders if you want to get a more accurate interest rate.
+You can apply with multiple lenders at once if you want to get a more accurate interest rate.
 If you apply to multiple lenders within a few weeks, they are lumped together for minimum impact on your credit score.
-Don’t be afraid to ask questions.
-Ask about down payments, loan origination fees, discount points, whether they offer fixed-rate or variable mortgages, and whether the lender can approve loans in-house.
+Use an online comparison website like Credible to get rates from several lenders at once.

 You’ll also want to avoid switching jobs, opening new lines of credit, making late payments, or changing bank accounts.
 Try to keep your financial transactions as simple as possible, so your lender doesn’t have a reason to back out of the preapproval.